sanatv18/A-Low-Cost-Edge-AI-System-for-Automated-Waste-Classification-Using-ESP32-CAM/edge_impulse/README.md

 # Edge Impulse Model

-This folder contains all machine learning resources used in this project.
+This folder contains the machine learning resources used for the Edge AI Smart Waste Classification System.

-Contents include:
+## Contents

-- Dataset Information
+- Dataset information
-- Model Export
+- Edge Impulse model export
-- Training Metrics
+- Training metrics
-- Confusion Matrix
+- Confusion matrix
-- Model Summary
+- Model summary

+The model was trained using Edge Impulse and deployed on the ESP32-CAM for real-time on-device object detection.